hasura/graphql-engine/docs/graphql/manual/deployment/heroku/using-existing-heroku-database.rst

   :class: no-shadow
   :target: https://heroku.com/deploy?template=https://github.com/hasura/graphql-engine-heroku

-Follow the Heroku instructions to deploy, check if the Hasura console loads up when you **View app** and then head to the **Manage App** screen on your Heroku dashboard.
+Follow the Heroku instructions to deploy, check if the Hasura console loads up when you click on **View app** and then head to the **Manage App** screen on your Heroku dashboard.

 This will deploy Hasura with a free Postgres add-on automatically provisioned.